Stop Pretending That You've Listened To These Albums

-We lie on average ten times per week, and you can bet your stained reputation that if it’s not about why you’re late for work, where you got your cool jumper from (Gap, don’t be ashamed, they make great jumpers), the last time you drank alcohol or whether you have a TV licence, it’s probably going to be about music.
+We lie on average 10 times per week, and you can bet your stained reputation that if it’s not about why you’re late for work, where you got your cool sweater from (Gap, don’t be ashamed, they make great sweaters), the last time you drank alcohol or ate carbs, it’s probably going to be about music.

-There is no shame in lying about music.
-Whilst our grandparents may have had to queue up at the docks and wait for the latest steamboat shipment of George Formby records to arrive once every five years, there is now more good music coming out each day than we can psychologically cope with.
-Consequently, it has become inescapably hard not to fall behind on what exactly is popping at all times.

 Videos by VICE